user profile avatar

 Bio

 Hello, my name is Savannah Santangelo.
 Thank you for taking the time to review my profile and scholarship application as I work toward my future education.
 I believe I am a strong candidate for your scholarship because of my dedication, work ethic, and deep commitment to achieving my educational goals.
-I plan to attend both undergraduate and graduate school, pursuing a degree in kinesiology with the ultimate goal of becoming an athletic trainer.
+I plan to attend both undergraduate school, pursuing a degree in interior design with the ultimate goal of becoming an interior designer.
 Any scholarship support I receive will directly contribute to this path, helping me develop the skills and knowledge needed to make a meaningful impact.
 I am highly driven and goal-oriented, with academics as one of the highest priorities in my life.
 I consistently strive to exceed expectations in my classes and push myself to grow and improve.
-My long-term vision is to serve athletes not only across the U.S. but also internationally — helping them recover, regain strength, and perform at their highest potential.
 What matters most to me is staying true to my values and not conforming to pressures or expectations that don’t align with who I am.
 My foundation is my faith, which shapes my identity and anchors me through life’s challenges.
 I trust that God will guide my steps and strengthen me as I work hard and persevere toward my dreams.

 Education